Skip to main content

 Benefits adviser - This is a benefits expert who can give you advice about your sanction.
 They may also be able to help you prepare for the hearing or even represent you.

-Clerk to the Tribunal - This is the person who organises the hearing and deals with the paperwork.
+Clerk to the tribunal - This is the person who organises the hearing and deals with the paperwork.

 Claimant Commitment - to get Universal Credit you have to carry out certain work-related activities which are set out in your ‘Claimant Commitment’.